Will Huffer: Return to Leeds

 On 18 May 2019, Leeds announced that Huffer, alongside fellow goalkeeper Kamil Miazek, had extended his contract by one year, with the club having taken up an automatic option on their existing contracts.

 Huffer left Leeds in summer 2020 when his contract was not renewed.

 Bradford (Park Avenue)

 He joined Bradford (Park Avenue) on a short-term deal on 3 November 2020.

 Bradford City

 On 7 January 2021, Huffer signed for League Two side Bradford City with the terms of the transfer undisclosed.
 On 12 May 2021 he was one of nine players that Bradford City announced would leave the club on 30 June 2021 when their contracts expire.

 Stalybridge Celtic

 After a brief spell at AFC Telford United, where he was an unused substitute on one occasion, he signed for Stalybridge Celtic in October 2021.
 He left the club in January 2022, having made eleven appearances for the club, including seven in the league.

 Burgess Hill Town

-Huffer joined Burgess Hill Town in January 2022 and later signed a contract until the end of the 2022-23 season.
+Huffer joined Burgess Hill Town in January 2022 and later signed a contract until the end of the 2022–23 season.

+Carshalton Athletic

+In June 2023, Huffer joined Carshalton Athletic.

+Whitehawk

+In October 2024, following a short spell back with Burgess Hill Town, Huffer joined Whitehawk.